LBHackney-IT/API-Playbook/docs/deployment_pipeline.md

 Unit and integration tests must be run as part of the CI/CD pipeline at the point of:

-1. Code committed to remote branch
+1. Code committed to remote branch.
-2. Deployment to different environments
+2. Deployment to different environments.

 We use the Test-Driven Development (TDD) approach when writing code.